dp-bratislava/dpb-master-permission-guard/README.md

 ## Limitations
 - Only **MySQL** is guarded.
-- **Raw SQL coverage** is partial (see TODOs).
+- **Raw SQL coverage** is partial.
 Prefer the query builder.
-- Package assumes a standard Spatie setup and a logged‑in user via the default guard (configurable in the command).
+- Assumes standard Spatie setup and logged-in user via default guard.

 ---